-As soon as Administrations have decided to bring a new international carrier system into service, the necessary contacts are made between their technical services 1) for the exchange of information.
-Those services jointly select the control and sub-control stations for the new system (see Recommendations M.80 [1] and M.90 [2]).
+As soon as Administrations have decided to bring a new international transmission system into service, the necessary contacts are made between their technical services1) for the exchange of information.
+Those services jointly select the control and sub-control stations for the new system (see Recommendations M.80 and M.90).